 Destination airport – SNP Data Centers

-Despite the distance between the source location of hosting and BCC Data Centers, the whole migration went smoothly and in accordance with the agreed schedule.
+Despite the distance between the source location of hosting and SNP Data Centers, the whole migration went smoothly and in accordance with the agreed schedule.
 The systems were launched in the infrastructure of SNP data centers, and the whole operation was almost invisible to end users – after the work had been carried out, only the system addresses accessible from the offices and locations of PZL changed already during the project implementation, thanks to appropriate preparations made by network administrators on the side of PZL and SNP.

 100% fulfillment of expectations